 Because: No. Both sides have not been wrong.
 One side has been; and very, very wrong.
-There have certainly been some transgressions on the “Left”(whatever that means), but nothing like the avalanche of lies and accusations against everyone from Democrats, “liberals,” and the “Radical Left,” to Mexicans, Muslims, “antifa,” the entire state of California, New York, journalists, immigrants, BLM, the media and women we have seen in the last four years, with increasing intimations of violence, from the President of the United States.
+There have certainly been some transgressions on the “Left”(whatever that word means), but nothing like the avalanche of lies and accusations against everyone from Democrats, “liberals,” and the “extreme, radical Left,” to Mexicans, Muslims, “antifa,” the Chinese, the entire state of California, the entire state of New York, journalists, immigrants, BLM, the media and women we have seen in the last four years, with increasing intimations of violence, from the President of the United States.

-Racism, sexism, and homophobia are wrong, because seeing human beings as less than, as deserving to be hurt, denied rights, even killed … because of their skin color, their origin, their migrant status, their religion, their gender, or sexual orientation is wrong.
+Racism, sexism, homophobia and “other phobia” are wrong, because seeing human beings as less than, as deserving to be hurt, denied rights, even killed … because of their skin color, their origin, their migrant status, their religion, their gender, or sexual orientation is wrong.